ysogg/csvoice/README.md

 # csvoice
-Uses TensorFlow.js voice recognition to capture and recognise input (ripped from https://www.youtube.com/watch?v=wzWcaLkCy1w).
+Uses TensorFlow.js voice recognition to capture and recognise input (from https://www.youtube.com/watch?v=wzWcaLkCy1w).

 Recognised input then executes different macros for moving and such to play CSGO